+RMQ.26.6.3.4 OpenFMB Profile IDL Platform Specific Approach

+The Platform Specific Model (PSM) is technology dependent implementation of the PIM.
+Object Management Group Interface Description Language is an alternative PSM representation for OpenFMB.
+The IDL represents all defined items in its PIM including the classes, attributes, and associations.

+Some vendors supply tools to directly translate from a PIM to corresponding IDL, or the IDL can be created manually.

-REQ.26.6.4 OpenFMB Implementation Approach
+RMQ.26.6.4 OpenFMB Implementation Approach

-Once installed, OpenFMB nodes are intended so that auditing, health monitoring, and all software and parameter updates are handled over-the-air through the OpenFMB Management Services Administration.
+Once installed, OpenFMB nodes are intended so that auditing, health monitoring, and all software and parameter updates are handled remotely via wired or wireless communications through the OpenFMB Management Services Administration.
 This section describes an approach to achieving that goal.

-REQ.26.6.4.1 OpenFMB Node Definition Approach
+RMQ.26.6.4.1 OpenFMB Node Definition Approach

 Depending upon its compute, memory, communications, and other characteristics a specific type of OpenFMB node will suitable for different roles.